dwivediswapnil/dwivediswapnil/README.md

 ### Hi there 👋 I am a seeker, believer and a lifelong learner!
-I Have worked on Web UI(Java + Selenium ) , Mobile Test Automation using Appium, WebDriver IO , Spring boot framework using Selenium and Java .
+I have worked on Web UI(Java + Selenium ) , Mobile Test Automation using Appium, WebDriver IO , Spring boot framework using Selenium and Java .

 Here are some ideas to get you started: